01-edu/public/subjects/ai/model-selection/audit/README.md

 Note that if the parameters used are different, the results should be different.

-##### The question 3 is validated if the fitted estimator was used to compute the score on the test set: `gridsearch.score(X_test, y_test)`.
+###### For question 3, was the fitted estimator used to compute the score on the test set: `gridsearch.score(X_test, y_test)`?
 The MSE score is ~0.27.
 The score I got on the test set is close to the score I got on the validation sets.
 It means the models is not over fitted.

 ---

 ---

 #### Exercise 4: Validation curve and Learning curve

-##### The question 1 is validated if the outputted plot looks like the plot below.
+###### For question 1, does the outputted plot look like the plot below?
 The two important points to check are: The training score has to converge towards `1` and the cross-validation score reaches a plateau around `0.9` from `max_depth = 10`

 ![alt text][logo_ex5q1]